davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

     - You might as well go ahead and store a diamond's `height` and `width` as instance variables too.
 They are both integers.

 2. Write a constructor that  accepts two inputs: the height and width of the new Diamond object (maybe call these input parameters `h` and `w` so we don't conflate them with the instance variables?).

-    - It needs to *instantiate* both `top` and `bottom` triangles, and go ahead and store these given dimensions in your instance variables.
+    - Go ahead and store these given dimensions (`h` and `w`) in your instance variables.

+    - It needs to *instantiate* both `top` and `bottom` triangles, so the arrows don't simply point to `null`.
+You should recall that, to instantiate an object of a class, you can use the syntax, `new Class-Name()`.
+Therefore, `top = new Triangle()` would assign `top` a pointer to a triangle object.

-    - Don't forget to resize the triangles.
-(How nice that Triangles have a `changeSize()` method we can use...)
+    - Don't forget to resize the triangles so that, when combined, they satisfy the given height and width of the diamond.
 You need to make each triangle **half** of the given height of the new diamond, and they each should have the same width as the diamond.
+        - (How nice is it that Triangles already have a `changeSize()` method we can use...)

     - Next you need to flip the bottom triangle and move it vertically into place so that the *bases* of the triangles touch.
 (Hey, remember that Triangle objects also supports a `moveVertical(int distance)` method?
 Use it!)